johnbeve/PHI-696/Project 4/JCheung-P4-README.md

 **For this challenge, you are hired by a client from the food industry that has one primary research question: What is better for the United States economy, chicken or beef?**

-**Make a case by writing a query using all fourteen aggregate functions at least once for either chicken or beef as being better for the United States economy.**
+**Make a case by writing a query using at least 10 aggregate functions at least once for either chicken or beef as being better for the United States economy.**

 ```
 Hint: You may query any data sets, but the data sets must be related to the aims of the overall query.